rajatsharma369007/udacity-mentorship-repository/README.md

-# mentorship_repository
+Student Mentor Repository

-This repo contains code snippet and files for the udacity students
+This repo contains code snippet and files, that helps udacity students to work around.